AuReMe/aucome/README.rst

     aucome analysis --run=ID [--cpu=INT] [-v]

-For this you msut specify the group in which you are interested in the analysis/group_template.tsv file:
+For this you msut specify the group of species that you want to analyze in the analysis/group_template.tsv file:
-The first line of the fiel contains always the all group.
-Then you can add another group and a species in each column (at least you must give 2 species):
+The first line of the file contains 'all' (it will launch the analysis on all the species).

+Then you can create a new row to add another group.
+The name of the group is in the first column.
+Then for each species you add a column with the species name.
+You must at least give 2 species.

+Example:

 +--------------+------------+-------------+--------------+
 |   all        |            |             |              |